JAMESMTL/snippets/bnx2x/untangle/README-dkms.md

 ### Optional kernel module parameters

-To set these parameters, edit the /etc/modprobe.d file to include the required options
+To set these parameters, create a file in /etc/modprobe.d and include the required options

 To enable debug mode